juanpc2018/How-to-make-passwords-Fun-Secure-Not-Cloud-version/README.md

 Idea #2.
-like the movie The Goonies organ scene, https://youtu.be/pUO7Ip0Xc10 there is a simple software called MIDI-OX http://www.midiox.com/ combined with a real MIDI Keyboard or a Virtual Midi Piano Keyboard,
+like the movie The Goonies organ scene, https://youtu.be/pUO7Ip0Xc10 there is a software called MIDI-OX http://www.midiox.com/ combined with a real MIDI Keyboard or a Virtual Midi Piano Keyboard,